 5. AI Capabilities

-Dynamics 365 users have the option to utilize Copilot to automate tasks and generate new ideas and insights.
-In Dynamics 365 Sales, AI helps teams update customer records, create meeting summaries, and pull required data from Outlook or SharePoint.
 In Dynamics 365 Customer Insights, AI helps create customer segments for precise targeting and generate content for marketing campaigns through natural language prompts.
 In Dynamics 365 Customer Service, AI provides contextual answers to customer queries in email and chat.

 6. Customization and Extendibility

-Business teams increasingly look for software solutions that can be customized as per their requirements.
+Business teams consistently seek software solutions that can be tailored to meet their specific requirements.
 Microsoft Dynamics 365 offers the room to tailor the CRM platform to meet an organization’s specific needs.
-Users have the option to customize views or add, modify, and delete records, fields, and forms- all using built-in tools.
-No need for extensive coding.
-Additionally, users may add further customizations using the Power Platform suite.
-For instance, automated workflows may be created using Power Automate.
+Users have the option to customize views or add, modify, and delete records, fields, and forms, all using built-in tools.
+There is no need for extensive coding.

 7. Pricing

 Microsoft Dynamics 365 has a flexible pricing model.
 Different modules have been priced differently.
-Within each module, there are a range of plans to choose from.
+Within each module, there is a range of plans to choose from.
 For example, the starter plan for Dynamics 365 Sales costs $65/user/month while its top-tier plan costs around $150/user/month.
 For Dynamics 365 Customer Service, the starter plan costs $50/user/month while the top-end plan costs $195/user/month.

-If they want, users may add features to their existing plans, but this will raise the overall cost.
+If required, users may add features to their existing plans, but this will raise the overall cost.
 In contrast, Salesforce follows a tiered pricing model where different editions are available to meet varying user needs.
 For example, the Salesforce Sales Cloud offers the following editions:

 - Enterprise: $165/user/month